peterdoane/beets/README.md

 by inexperience with the React way of doing things.

 We also ran into some git issues, and a team member's illness did not help either.

+We tried using SVG files from Sketch to style our app, but abandoned it for time.
+Aesthetics took a backseat until later in the project, and it became a challenge to style the app with existing architecture already in place.

+## What lessons did your team learn as a result of your collaboration?

+Incorporating design earlier on in the project is important in laying out the code.

+User testing was informative, although we didn't have time to incorporate users' suggestions.